– Scouting Properties –

 2018 Scouting costs and Eberhart Whitetail Workshop dates and costs:

 Scouting properties costs will be done on a case by case basis with the base cost being $1,000 per day.
 Issues influencing additional costs will be travel days, flights or driving distance, overnight stays and the amount of hunters that attend.
-You’ll need to call John for details on scouting properties.
+Please call John for details on scouting properties.

 - Each 2 day in-field/classroom Workshop event will cost $600